 By the way, when a Crown Board has Porter bee-escapes fitted it becomes a Clearer Board.
 When you take them out it’s a crown board again.
 So there’s another advantage: other clearer boards are just clearer boards – full stop.

 - The top of a Porter bee escape is the side with the round hole in it – this is the side that needs to be uppermost into your crown board;

 - Make sure the top bars of the brood box are clear of brace comb etc which may block the bee escape exits;

-- Make sure the bottom bars of the super frames are clear of trailing curtains/projections of comb etc which can block the bee escape entrances;
+- Make sure the bottom bars of the super frames are clear of trailing curtains/projections or knobs of comb etc which can block the bee escape entrances;

-- Ideally your crown board should have a bee space top and bottom otherwise the entrance or the exits can easily be blocked or narrowed;
+- Your crown board should have a bee space top and bottom otherwise the entrance or the exits can easily be blocked or narrowed;

 - Make sure the holes in the crown board are not too tight – if the bee escapes are nipped from the sides the metal strips can close up and prevent passage of bees or the plastic housing can buckle allowing the bees to make their way back up;